OsmosysSoftware/osmo-x/docs/add-new-provider.md

 8. **Update `notifications.job.producer.ts` file**

-    Update the `src/jobs/producers/notifications/notifications.job.producer.ts` file by adding a new switch case to add notification ID to your new queue if its channel type matches with your new provider channel.
+    Update the `src/jobs/producers/notifications/notifications.job.producer.ts` file by adding a new switch case to `addNotificationToQueue()` to your new queue if its channel type matches with your new provider channel.

     ```ts
     case ChannelType.CHANNEL_NAME: